IamKsNoob/PTPv5/README.md

 ## Linux Exploitation
 This section covers the methodology and techniques to exploiting a Linux-based system, ranging from Information Gathering to Post-Exploitation.

-- Introduction to Linux
+- [x] Introduction to Linux
-- Information Gathering
+- [x] Information Gathering
-- Remote Exploitation ( Exploitation over the Network )
+- [x] Remote Exploitation ( Exploitation over the Network )
 - Post-Exploitation
+  - Currently, working on https://tryhackme.com/room/linuxprivesc , will update the Privilege Escalation portion soon

 ## Web Application Security
 This section covers the common vulnerabilities found in modern Web Application and how to exploit them.